surajiyer26/Learnify/README.md

 </br></br>

-Now you head over to your favourite browser and type out 127.0.0.1:5000, which will lead you to your local host.
+Now you head over to your favorite browser and type out 127.0.0.1:5000, which will lead you to your local host.

 </br>